Spiritfire0/venti-interview-tasksreal-time-inventory-system/frontend/real-time-dashboard.md

 ## Submission Guidelines

-1. Provide a GitHub repository with your solution
-2. Include a README with:
+1. Use this repo as a template
+2. Invite StAmirey as collaborator
+3. Complete source code for your solution
+4. A README file that includes:
-   - Setup instructions
+   - Setup instructions for running your solution locally
-   - Explanation of your approach to reactivity and performance optimization
+   - Overview of your approach and architecture
+   - Any assumptions or limitations of your implementation
-   - Any architectural decisions you made
+   - Explanation of key design decisions
-   - Screenshots or a demo link
-3. Ensure the project can be run locally with simple commands
+   - What you would improve with more time